hyperflask/.github/profile/README.md

  - All the tech choices have been made so you don't need to ask yourself tech stack questions
  - Fully Open-Source stack that is 100% self-hostable if desired (no dependencies on cloud services)
  - Use proven technologies and rely on standards as much as possible
+ - Backend driven with static content generation when needed
- - Built for pragmatical but professional production apps
+ - Built for pragmatical but professional projects
  - Great developer experience and high productivity
  - Beginner friendly but well engineered for advanced use cases
  - Optimized for solo developers and small teams

-Checkout the [hyperflask]() repository for a more in-depth look at the technologies used by the framework and a primer on the reasoning behind the project.
+ - Can run on cheap machines or VMs from any server/cloud providers
+ - Respect privacy and limit data collections (GDPR compliant by default)

+Visit [hyperflask.io](https://hyperflask.io) for more information

 ## Core projects